baudisgroup/CNAdjust/README.md

 * `--use_external_ref`: Logical value to determine if external information is used to adjust CNA.
 * `--use_idmapping`: Logical value to determine if sample identidier mapping is applied  given the sampleid mapping file.
 * `--use_custom_region`: Logical value to determine if a custom prior is applied given the genomic bin location file.
 * `--genome`: Reference genome assembly version used in segment data.
+Available options are "hg38", "hg19", and "hg18".
 * `--cohort_assign_file`: Filename of the input cohort assignment file.
 * `--prior_file`:Filename of the input cohort CNA occurrence file.
 * `--idmapping_file`: Filename of the input sample id mapping file.